-Behold, 75 distinctive ideas—from catering selections to personalized décor to bouquet ideas—to put your own spin on.
+Looking for some inspiration?
+Here are 75 distinctive ideas—from catering selections to personalized décor to bouquet ideas—that can help make your big day stand out.

 Minimalist bouquets make a chic and classy statement in a way that the average bountiful bouquet can’t—it’s the perfect way for a bride to channel her modern style.
 Allow a nosegay or Biedermeier bouquet to be the focal point of your wedding day look as you make your way down the aisle.